Throwback Thursday: Seahawks regain form — and running game — in prime-time win vs. Cardinals

 For the first time this season, this was true Pete Carroll-era Seahawks football, with the offense playing flawlessly while also mixing the run and the pass the best it has all season, while the defense — if not quite back to the Legion of Boom heyday — played as consistently stout and tough as it has all season.
 Most of all, the defense made the big plays to put it away when the game was on the line.

-With the win, Seattle improved to 7-3, while Arizona fell to 6-4.
-The Seahawks also earned a split of the season series with the Cardinals, negating any possible Arizona head-to-head tiebreaker advantage.
+With the win, the Seahawks improved to 7-3, while Arizona fell to 6-4.
+They also earned a split of the season series with the Cardinals, negating any Arizona head-to-head tiebreaker advantage.

 Russell Wilson, whose 10 turnovers over the last four weeks had been critical factors in three losses in that span — beginning with the first game against Arizona 25 days earlier — played an almost spotless game with no turnovers while completing 23 of 28 passes for 197 yards and two touchdowns.

-This time, he was ably complemented by a consistent rushing attack that gained 165 yards on 31 carries, the biggest percentage of runs to passes this season and only the second time this year Seattle ran more than it threw.
+This time, he was ably complemented by a consistent rushing attack that gained 165 yards on 31 carries, the biggest percentage of runs to passes this season and only the second time this year the Seahawks ran more than they threw.

-And the defense, while allowing the fewest points it has all season, also held an Arizona offense averaging an NFL-high 425.4 yards per game to 314 yards and an Arizona rushing attack averaging an NFL-high 168.9 yards to just 57 yards on 18 carries.
+And the defense, while allowing the fewest points it has all season, held an Arizona offense averaging an NFL-high 425.4 yards per game to 314 yards and a rushing attack averaging an NFL-high 168.9 yards to just 57 yards on 18 carries.

-Most critically, after Seattle took a 28-21 lead on a 41-yard field goal by Jason Myers with 2:21 left, the much-criticized Seahawks defense got the stop it needed.
+Most critically, after the Seahawks took a 28-21 lead on a 41-yard field goal by Jason Myers with 2:21 left, the much-criticized defense got the stop it needed.

-Arizona moved quickly into Seattle territory, and then to the 27 with just under a minute left.
+Arizona moved quickly into Seattle territory, and to the 27 with just under a minute left.
 But it got no further.

-After an incompletion on first down, Arizona QB Kyler Murray took a shot near the end zone to Larry Fitzgerald but Quandre Diggs helped break it up.
+After an incompletion on first down, Cardinals QB Kyler Murray took a shot near the end zone to Larry Fitzgerald, but Quandre Diggs helped break it up.

 On third down, a Murray pass to Andy Isabella was broken up by D.J.
 Reed.